rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 ```out
 [4, 4]
 ```
-Notes: On the previous slide we created two new functions `squared()` and `greater_than_two()` that we used only once and will not need them later at all.
-This might look like not a big deal for now, but imagine you have 100 of such "temporary" functions that do it's own one-time-task.
+Notes: On the previous slide, we created two new functions `squared()` and `greater_than_two()` that we used only once and will not need them later at all.
+This might look like not a big deal for now, but imagine you have 100 of such "temporary" functions that do its own one-time task.
 This can result in unnecessary memory usage.
 We can fix this with the help of `lambda` functions.

 In the first example we created a `lambda` function that takes `x` as an input and returns `x**2`.
-If you compare it to `square` function, you can notice that they are basically the same, but `lambda` function have no name and you cannot access it later after since it's not saved in the environment.
+If you compare it to `square` function, you can notice that they are basically the same, but `lambda` function has no name and you cannot access it later since it's not saved in the environment.

-In the first example we created a `lambda` function that takes `x` as an input and returns the result of a comparison `x>2`.
+In the second example, we created a `lambda` function that takes `x` as an input and returns the result of a comparison `x>2`.

 ---